 5. Primus Campfire Prep Set

-Camp cooking often includes trimming down the cooking utensils you use to just the basics or substituting cheap flimsy plastic tools that inevitably fail to deliver.
+Cooking gear for camping often includes trimming down the cooking utensils you use to just the basics or substituting cheap flimsy plastic tools that inevitably fail to deliver.

 Meet the Campfire Prep Set by Primus.
 A well-organized roll of sturdy kitchen tools that make cooking outside a breeze.
 Weighing in at just over 13 ounces, about the weight of two beers, the Campfire Prep Set is compact and easy to transport.